DCAI-Lab/DCAI-Lab/index.md

 ## Latest News

+- Jungbeom gave an invited talk at Samsung Advanced Institute of Technology (SAIT, 삼성종합과학기술원).
 - A paper on fine-tuning text-to-image generative model was accepted at WACV 2026.
 - A paper on subject-driven text-to-image generative model was posted on arXiv.
 - A paper on vision-language model was accepted at ICCV 2025.